jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 That’s the _pathway to openness_ in my view and graphics provide a nuanced and detailed language through which this might be achieved.

 There is also something else to be said.
 To understand science, or even The World, you need to be able to interpret distributions, rather than single numbers.
 That’s how the World is - uncertain, but predictable within ranges.
 Probability and distributions are key to this.
 Politicians need to be able to make decisions and develop policy with an understanding of distributions and probabilities.
-It’s a bit weird that so many of them seem to have backgrounds in arts subjects and do PPE at Oxford, but there you go.
+It’s a bit weird that so many of them seem to have backgrounds in arts subjects and study PPE at Oxford, but there you go.
 It would be great to get them working with measures of central tendency and dispersion to describe distributions.
 The good news is that visualization gives us great scope for doing this very effectively.
 There is hope!

 But visual data design is a complex science and society driven craft.